silverpond/heroku-server-render-template/README.md

 foreman run ./scripts/db/migrations/run
 ```

-Then start a repl and connect from your editor.
+Start a repl and connect from your editor.

 ```sh
 foreman run ./scripts/repl
 ```

-There's a comment in `core.clj` that you can execute to get a dev server
+There's a comment at the bottom of  `core.clj` that you can execute to get a
-running.
+dev server running.

 ```clojure
 (in-ns 'your-project.core)